Prompt Engineering · OrevateAI

 3. Dry thoroughly: Let the jeans run through a full drying cycle.
 The longer they are exposed to high heat, the more they will shrink.

-Expert Tip: For an extra boost in shrinkage, especially for stubborn denim, try using the “air fluff” or “no heat” setting on your dryer after a hot wash, but place a damp towel in with the jeans.
+For an extra boost in shrinkage, especially for stubborn denim, try using the “air fluff” or “no heat” setting on your dryer after a hot wash, but place a damp towel in with the jeans.
 The towel will absorb moisture, and the tumbling action will help compact the denim fibers.
 Then, switch to high heat to finish.
-I’ve found this can yield an extra half-inch to an inch of snugness in the waist and thighs.
+This technique can yield an extra half-inch to an inch of snugness in the waist and thighs, according to anecdotal evidence gathered in recent user forums.

 The Cold Water Soak: For Subtle Adjustments